wojdatto/pyzet/README.md

-There are different ways to guarantee that file ending is correct, and one of them is using pre-commit with `end-of-file-fixer` hook that [comes by default](https://github.com/pre-commit/pre-commit-hooks) with this tool.
+There are different ways to guarantee that file ending is correct, and one of them is using pre-commit with `end-of-file-fixer` hook that [comes by default](https://github.com/pre-commit/pre-commit-hooks) with that tool.
 It's very easy to setup pre-commit with ZK Git repository, so we recommend it.

 ## Inspiration and further reading